MRCIEU/rhds-tcga/README-description.md

 Rscript scripts/predict-proteins.r
 ```

-These results are combine with clincal phenotyping data into
+These results are combine with clinical phenotyping data into
 a final analysis ready dataset

 ```